matthewyang204/Flappy-Owl/README.md

 Flappybird but with an owl

 Command-line installation (for power users only, only for Macs):
-1. Download the script above to your downloads folder.
+1. Download the script above to your Downloads folder.
 2. Run
 ```
  sh ~/Downloads/install\ \(for\ macOS\ only\).sh